Boku Inc.

 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement.

-In line with its standard practice, the Board has undertaken a formal annual evaluation survey of its own performance and effectiveness, including of the Company’s committees.
+In line with its standard practice, during the financial year, the Board undertook a formal annual evaluation survey of the Board’s performance and effectiveness, including that of Boku’s committees.

-The evaluation which was discussed at the Board demonstrated overall positive results of the performance of the Board and committees, by recognising the strengths and suggesting improvements, where appropriate.
+The evaluation which was discussed by the Board demonstrated an overall positive performance by the Board and the committees, recognising both current areas of strengths as well as areas suggesting improvements where appropriate, such as increased focus on strategic matters at Board meetings.

-The evaluation process reviews performance against a set of criteria which includes company strategy, board skillset, composition and succession planning, stakeholder engagement and the effectiveness of the Board committees.
-The Board reviews the criteria to ensure that the evaluation survey remains relevant.
-Following a recent review of the survey, an ESG element was also added to the survey.
+The Board evaluation process reviews performance against a set of criteria which includes Group strategy, board skillset, composition and succession planning, stakeholder engagement and the effectiveness of the Board committees.
+The criteria is reviewed to ensure that the evaluation survey remains relevant.
+Following a review of the survey by the Board, an ESG criteria was also added to the evaluation survey.

-Appropriate training is also available to all directors to develop their knowledge and ensure they stay up to date on matters for which they have responsibility as a Board member.
+Appropriate training is available to all Directors to develop their knowledge and skills to ensure they stay up to date on specific matters for which they have responsibility.

 8